d-voorhees/dvoorhees.github.io/_posts/2025-03-12-growth-engineering--a-comprehensive-technical-and-non-technical-perspective.md

 #### Strategic Thinking and Business Acumen:

-- Growth engineers must possess a deep understanding of business objectives and how their work contributes to key performance indicators (KPIs).
-- They need to think strategically about which areas of the product or user journey offer the highest potential for growth.
-- Example: Identifying that improving the checkout process could have a more significant impact on revenue than adding new features, and prioritizing experiments accordingly.
+Growth engineers must possess a deep understanding of business objectives and how their work contributes to key performance indicators (KPIs).
+They need to think strategically about which areas of the product or user journey offer the highest potential for growth.
+For example: Identifying that improving the checkout process could have a more significant impact on revenue than adding new features, and prioritizing experiments accordingly.

 #### Cross-Team Collaboration and Communication: